oufuzhao/MR-FIQA/README.md

 #### 🏷 4.
 Quality Annotation
 - After the samples are generated, quality annotation will be performed.
 The quality scores of generated data will be output to <font color='tomato'> *<args.save_path>/Quality-Scores.txt* </font>
+- The generated dataset [SynFIQA.zip](https://drive.google.com/file/d/1JVckctGZC9CP9MSmQfN9kie2xmYCdHns/view?usp=drive_link) (1.6GB) is availabel for download, where the data has been cropped and aligned to 112x112.

-- In summary, the generated dataset is organized as:
+- In summary, the dataset is organized as:
 ```
 ──────────────────────────────────────────
 |── data